PerfectlySoft/PerfectDocs/guide/filters.md

 These values indicate if the system should continue processing filters, stop executing filters until the next data push, or halt and terminate the request entirely.

-When it comes time to send out one descrete chunk of data to the client, the filters' ```filterBody``` function is called.
+When it comes time to send out one discrete chunk of data to the client, the filters' ```filterBody``` function is called.
 This function can inspect the outgoing data in the ```HTTPResponse.bodyBytes``` property, and potentially modify or replace the data.
 Since the headers have already been pushed out at this stage, any modifications to the header data will be ignored.
 Once a filter's body filtering has concluded, it should call the provided callback and deliver a ```HTTPResponseFilterResult```.
 The meaning of these values is the same as for the ```filterHeaders``` function.

 ### Adding